-Vocabulary knowledge in general positively relates to reading comprehension (Baumann, Edwards, Boland, Olejnik, & Kame'enui, 2003, Davis, 1942, Ouellette, 2006, among others).
-In recent years it has been shown that vocabulary knowledge in L1 also supports reading comprehension in L2 for spoken languages (de Villiers & Masek, 2013, Lindsey, Manis & Bailey, 2003; Miller, Heilmann, Nockerts, Iglesias, Fabiano, & Francis, 2006; Proctor, August, Carlo, & Snow, 2006, among others).
-For example, Proctor, et al. (2006) tested 135 bilingual Spanish-English students.
-They showed that when controlling for language of instruction (English versus Spanish), English decoding skill, and English oral language proficiency (all effects of L2 proficiency), the effect of vocabulary knowledge in Spanish (L1), as measured by the Woodcock Picture Vocabulary test (Woodcock & Muñoz-Sandoval, 1995), was significant.
-These results are important for the current study as the authors compared vocabulary knowledge with other variables: Spanish language alphabetic knowledge, fluency and listening comprehension on the performance of English reading comprehension.
-The authors suggest that vocabulary knowledge serves as an adequate proxy for background knowledge, interpretation and comprehension monitoring.
+Vocabulary knowledge in general positively relates to reading comprehension (e.g., Baumann, Edwards, Boland, Olejnik, & Kame'enui, 2003; Davis, 1942; Ouellette, 2006).
+In recent years it has been shown that vocabulary knowledge in the first language (L1) also supports reading comprehension in the second language (L2) for spoken languages (e.g., de Villiers & Masek, 2013; Lindsey, Manis, & Bailey, 2003; Miller et al., 2006; Proctor, August, Carlo, & Snow, 2006).
+For example, Proctor et al. (2006) tested 135 bilingual Spanish-English students.
+They showed that, when controlling for language of instruction (English versus Spanish), English decoding skill, and English oral language proficiency (all effects of L2 proficiency), the effect of vocabulary knowledge in Spanish (L1), as measured by the Woodcock Picture Vocabulary test (Woodcock & Muñoz-Sandoval, 1995), was significant.
+These results are important for the current study as the authors compared vocabulary knowledge with other variables: Spanish language alphabetic knowledge, fluency, and listening comprehension on the performance of English reading comprehension.
+The authors suggest that vocabulary knowledge serves as an adequate proxy for background knowledge, interpretation, and comprehension monitoring.

-The first goal of present study investigates the developmental trajectory of antonyms in American Sign Language (ASL).
+The first goal of the present study is to investigate the developmental trajectory of antonyms in American Sign Language (ASL).
 For our second goal, we then use antonyms as a measure of ASL proficiency and explore how it supports English reading comprehension.